MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/threat-analytics-understand-the-reports.md

 | References | Lists Microsoft and third-party references reviewed by analysts during the creation of the report.
 Threat analytics reports are based on data validated Microsoft researchers.
 Information from publicly-available, third-party source are identified clearly as such. |
 | Change log | Describes significant changes made to the report since the time of publication. |

-## Track mitigations
+## Review and apply mitigations
 Threat analytics reports dynamically track the status of security updates and secure configurations.
 These are available as charts and tables under the **Mitigations** tab.

-The analyst report, however, also includes mitigations that are not dynamically tracked.
+The analyst report, however, also includes mitigations that are _not_ dynamically tracked.
 Here are some examples of mitigation guidance that are not tracked dynamically:

 - Block emails with .lnk attachments or other suspicious file types
 - Randomize local administrator passwords